Living Trust FAQ

 Does a living trust protect property from creditors?

-After your death, however, property in a living trust can be quickly and quietly distributed to the beneficiaries (unlike property that must go through probate).
+After your death, property in a living trust can be quickly and quietly distributed to the beneficiaries (unlike property that must go through probate).
 By the time creditors find out about your death, your property may already be dispersed, and the creditors may not know exactly what you owned (except for real estate, which is always a matter of public record).
 It may not be worth the creditor's time and effort to try to track down the property and demand that the new owners use it to pay your debts.

 If I make a living trust, do I still need a will?